 Greek Mythology in our daily life

-By developing, adapting and thus evolving through the centuries, and the expanse of Greek culture by the conquest of Alexander the Great and the Rome’s Greek affiliation, ancient Greek mythology managed to break the chains of locality and became a universal heritage of humankind.
+By developing, adapting, and thus evolving through the centuries, and the expanse of Greek culture by the conquest of Alexander the Great and Rome’s Greek affiliation, ancient Greek mythology managed to break the chains of locality and became a universal heritage of humankind.
 Its power and attraction are evident through the findings that have surfaced, with scenes from Greek Mythology being found on mosaics, depicted as marble statues, and decorating the vessels of everyday life.

 Today, we think of these stories as either dead remnants of the ancient world or themes for a box-office action movie.
-Is that, however, the extent Greek mythology has affected the modern world?
+Is that, however, the extent to which Greek mythology has affected the modern world?
 How often are we surrounded by those stories during our day and refer to them inadvertently?
 Here, we present you with some examples that will help you realize what a big part of your life Greek Mythology really is.